Linkta-org/core/.github/docs/pull_request_template.md

 ## Description

 <!--
 Please include a summary of the change and which issue is fixed.
 Include relevant motivation and context.
 List any dependencies that are required for this change.

-To link a pull request to an issue, use GitHub's keyword syntax "Fixes #LINKTA-1".
-To link an external issue, use the syntax [LINKTA-1](url-of-the-issue)
+Linking Issues
+For guidance on linking issues or external sources, here's a brief overview:

+To associate this pull request with a GitHub issue within the same repository, use the "Fixes #IssueNumber" syntax.
+For external issues, use Markdown links: [Issue Name](Issue Link).
 -->

 Fixes # (issue)